 If backend worker URLs overlap, Apache can reuse the first worker and silently ignore later per-worker timeout values, so re-check warnings from apache2ctl -t after reordering similar mappings.

-On a balancer:// target, the timeout key on ProxyPass refers to balancer worker wait time, not backend socket I/O timeout, so keep the backend timeout on each BalancerMember.
+On a balancer:// target, the timeout key on ProxyPass controls how long the balancer waits for a usable member, not backend socket I/O timeout, so keep the backend timeout on each BalancerMember.

 $ sudo apache2ctl -t Syntax OK